abulka/electron-actions1/README.md

 whereas `npm run build` runs electron builder exe maker into `dist/`

 Similarly for publishing, which is the act of creating the final installer for an os, and optionally publishing it on some server (in the case of forge with a github publish plugin specified in package.json).
-If you run `npm run publish` locally e.g. on a Mac it will build the zip, dmg etc then will try to publish to a GitHub release, you will need to have set your `GITHUB_TOKEN`.

 # Manual Approach